 My Writings for Week Ending May 13th

 I guess the fires in Fort Mac had me thinking about house insurance and claims, and thus the two posts from this week were in that area.

 Home Insurance Gotchas was from my archive of unfinished stories, outlining the importance of making sure you are always following the rules of your Home Insurance Policy.
 If you think something is covered by your policy, it never hurts to ask your agent whether it is covered or not (finding out later it is not, is a likely outcome if you do not ask).

 In Home Insurance Follow Up I point out again, that exceptional things in your house need to be identified in your Home Insurance Policy, or you may not get them replaced, should there be a fire at your home.
-Ask your agent if you are not sure what is or is not covered (I do seem to be repeating myself here).
+Ask your agent if you are unsure what is or is not covered (I seem to be repeating myself here).

 Evidently in Ottawa there is a full moon tonight, and it is Friday the 13th as well, for those interested in that type of stuff.

 For those curious, here is a tweet about where some of them come from.

 Mark from the Blunt Bean Counter asked his readers for questions they’d like answered and Capital Gains Reserves, was a topic put forward by one reader.
 An interesting question for those that might have large Capital Gains in their futures, and their impact on you.